Thorfgin/charactercreator2/README.md

 	MUST

 	SHOULD:
-	- SKILL/SPELL: Add a Source/Page reference to each skill/spell
 	- SELECT: INFO next to the Select should INDICATE based on meeting pre-reqs (SIZE, COLOR, ANIMATION, ETC)
 	- Change Error messages (modals) to a (!) img with mouseover